dreamgrove/dreamgrove/content/guardian/Shadowlands-Guardian-FAQ.md

 ### Nightfae

-**ALERT** Dreamweaver/Podtender is a trap for tanks, it may or may not be a bug but for the time being do not take it!
+**ALERT:** Dreamweaver/Podtender is a trap for tanks, it may or may not be a bug but for the time being do not take it!

 When the cheat death is activated, all threat is reset thus redirecting every mob you previously had to your group.
 Whilst in the pod you are unable to be battle resurrected making you watch your group suffer.